PlasticJustice/pokeIDcalc/README.md

 - Calculate your Secret ID

 **Notes:**
-- Due to the modulo operation when calculating your G7TID, calculating your TID or SID with it might yield multiple results.
+- Due to the modulo operation when calculating your G7TID, calculating your TID or SID with it might yield multiple possible results.
-- Due to the destructive bit shift when calculating your TSV, calculating your TID or SID with it will yield multiple results.
+- Due to the destructive bit shift when calculating your TSV, calculating your TID or SID with it will yield multiple possible results.

 **Known Bugs:**